ayushgoel24/birdseye-view-segmentation/README.md

 The core idea is to "lift" each image individually into a frustum of features for each camera and then "splat" all the frustums into a rasterized bird's-eye-view grid.
 By training on the entire camera rig, the model learns how to represent images and fuse predictions from all cameras into a single cohesive representation of the scene, even in the presence of calibration errors.

-Additionally, =the representations inferred by the model enable interpretable end-to-end motion planning by "shooting" template trajectories into a bird's-eye-view cost map output by the network.
+Additionally, the representations inferred by the model enable interpretable end-to-end motion planning by "shooting" template trajectories into a bird's-eye-view cost map output by the network.

 ## Key Features